aerosol/anxibits-hugo/content/post/2018-03-27-a-week-with-linux.md

   - `systemd`.
 People hate it.
 Also, some don't.
 Let's find out!
   - Is Elxir compiler CPU-bound?
 Will it scale with Threadripper's SMP?
     ![](images/elixir.png)
+  - The BIOS (UEFI).
+It's Sci-Fi these days, supports mouse, over the USB upgrades, mounting network disks and real-time charts.
+WTF happened to computers while I was gone?

   If you feel curious about any of the above, send me an e-mail.
 It's in the footer! `ps -out`.